The GED in Oregon

 Overview of the GED

 Employers and institutions of higher education often see the GED credential as being the equivalent to a high school diploma.
 The test is owned and maintained by the American Council on Education (ACE).
-It is composed of five subject subtests in language arts reading and writing, math, science and social studies.
+It is composed of four subject area tests in science, social studies, mathematical reasoning, and reasoning through language arts.

-In order to pass the GED test, you will need to earn no less than 410 on each subject subtest and no less than 2250 on the overall score.
-The test is available in Spanish, French and Braille.
+In order to pass the GED test, you will need to earn no less than 150 on each subject area test.
+The test is available in Spanish and Braille.
 The times, dates and locations of testing are handled by individual states.

 Preparing for the GED in Oregon